fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 89: سُورَةُ الفَجۡرِ (Al-Fajr) - 15**
+**Surah 2: سُورَةُ البَقَرَةِ (Al-Baqara) - 155**

-BUT AS FOR man, whenever his Sustainer tries him by His generosity and by letting him enjoy a life of ease, he says, "My Sustainer has been [justly] generous towards me";
+And most certainly shall We try you by means of danger, and hunger, and loss of worldly goods, of lives and of [labour's] fruits.
+But give glad tidings unto those who are patient in adversity
  <!--END_SECTION:quran-->